sudkumar/php-python-mips/asgn3/README.md

     make clean
     make

-> This will create our executable binary lexer file in a bin folder
+> This will create our executable binary parser file in a bin folder
 > To run test cases

-    ./bin/lexer ./test/test1.php
+    ./bin/parser ./test/test1.php

+> This will create test1.html file in root folder, to see parse tree

+    firefox test1.html